deanOfWalls/alpine-linux-server-setup-and-config/ssl-certs.md

 ### 3. Update Nginx Configuration to Use SSL

-Once the certificates are obtained, configure Nginx to use them by adding the HTTPS server blocks in each configuration file (`portfolio.conf` and `fileserver.conf`) with the following paths:
+Once the certificates are obtained, configure Nginx to use them by re-enabling the HTTPS server blocks in each configuration file (`portfolio.conf` and `fileserver.conf`) and adding the following paths:

 - **SSL Certificate**: `/etc/letsencrypt/live/<your-domain>/fullchain.pem`
 - **SSL Certificate Key**: `/etc/letsencrypt/live/<your-domain>/privkey.pem`